YOUR WINE TOUR ADVENTURE STARTS HERE

 Temecula Valley is separated by a mountain range from the Pacific Ocean, 22 miles away.
 Most evenings, cool, moist coastal air flows through the Rainbow Gap and creates a microclimate in the Temecula Valley that gives this region a unique opportunity to excel in wine production.
 Cool, damp evenings fuel vineyard growth, while warm, dry afternoons promote ripening - ideal conditions for wine grapes.

-The Temecula Valley is an officially recognized American Viticultural Area (AVA) comprising approximately 33,000 acres.
+The Temecula Valley is an officially recognized American Viticultural Area (AVA) comprising more than 33,000 acres.
 Within that area, only about 2,460 acres are currently dedicated to wine grape cultivation, making Temecula Wine Country a very small contributor to California's total vineyard production.
+Temecula, which had only about 200 inhabitants in 1970 as wine country was beginning, grew to about 4,100 in 1980; 30,617 in 2000; and now is home to more than 114,000.

+The Valley has become a major tourism destination, supported by three pillars: wine country, Pechanga Resort and Casino (which completed a $300 million expansion), and the historic and vibrant Old Town Temecula.
 All wine countries share some similarities, but Temecula has some attributes that make it truly unique among California wine regions.
 First, the ordinances that preserve Temecula Wine Country vary significantly from most other wine regions in that they allow restaurants, lodging, and live events at wineries.
 As a result, Temecula now has at least 20 restaurants and delis located at a winery, and seven inns and hotels.
 Plus live music on weekends abounds, and many wineries have robust concert series.
 The result is a more immersive wine country.
 Rather than dipping your toe in - from 11am to 5pm during tasting hours - you can fully dive into wine country and spend an entire day - or two or three or four - sampling wines, dining, attending live music events, and then crashing for the evening in luxurious lodging among the vineyards.

 Temecula Wine Country has experienced remarkable growth during its first half century, and as visitation continues to increase and a multitude of impressive new wineries continue to raise the bar, all signs are that Temecula Wine Country will become an internationally-known wine tasting destination during the next half century.